auremoser/fellowship/log/daily_log.md

 * met with exproject team
 * applied to ONA [security forum](http://journalists.org/event/ona-dcamp-digital-security/)
 * meeting with John Crowley on Thursday to discuss docs for V3
+* sent longer email to John about resources and documentation tools
 * back and forth email with Sandy of Vital Signs, Nat about Logi Analytics
 * email with Dorothy about HIV @30 docs